joklek/shipping-discount-task/Readme.md

 Then `ShippingSuggestedPriceProvider` is used to find the suggested price by applying `DiscountRule`s, which take in the ShippingInfo, initial price and current suggested price (As I see it now, I could also probably just pass the current discount?
-All of the rules would work fine).
+All of the rules would work fine, but `ThirdLargeForLaPosteRule` would need an additional query to get the Large LaPoste price).
 This was done to allow flexibility for the rules and avoid any weird coupling with upper levels of the code.

 Successful shipments are saved to `ShippingInfoRepo`, which is also used in some `DiscountRule`s, to allow the access of historic data.
 I thought about passing a list of past decisions to the rules, but it sounded dirty.
 Also, imagining the